dkalowsk/drafts/tooling_unification.md

 Currently, there exists an ad-hoc collection of control mechanisms that form around most code-analysis tools.
 Replacing that ad-hoc nature and providing a uniform mechanism for communication will bring the following benefits:
-- a reserved namespace for all external tooling that clearly defines where and what tooling control mechanisms can be placed
+- create a reserved namespace for all external tooling to utilize that clearly defines where tooling control mechanisms can be placed
-- remove any possible confusion towards the action happening for beginners to the language
+- create a reserved namespace for all external tooling to utilize that clearly defines what tooling control mechanisms can be acted upon
-- remove any variations based upon compiler selection such that the requested action will be supported across all compilers (even if the external tooling does not in its current state)
+- removal of any variations based upon compiler selection such that the requested action will be supported across all compilers (even if the external tooling does not in its current state)
+- removal of any possible confusion towards the action happening for beginners to the language
 - have the ability to clearly search an entire codebase for sections currently disabling external tooling